blakeohare/ggj2024/roflang-doc.md

 ## Loops

-To create a loop, use a running gag:
+To create a loop, use a **running gag**:

 ```
 running gag (condition)
     (code that runs until the condition is no longer true)
-bdt
+ba dum tsss
 ```

 ## Return

-To end a function and return a value, be sure to tip your waitress:
+To end a function and return a value, be sure to **tip your waitress**:

 ```
-kkwt double(value) who?
+knock knock who's there double(value) who?
     tip your waitress value * 2;
-bdt
+ba dum tsss
 ```

 ## Invert a boolean